RAMTeCH-Dev/HopeGas/src/Infrastructure/index.md

----
-layout: page
-title: Infrastructure
----

 ## Overview

 Automation of ArcGIS configuration management operations such as initial deployments, upgrades, and disaster recovery improves operational excellence, security, and reliability of ArcGIS deployments.
-Leveraging IT automation tools provides a platform for automation of ArcGIS operations that follows the industry's best practices.
+Leveraging IT automation tools provides a platform for automation of ArcGIS operations that follows the industry’s best practices.

 [Chef Infra](https://docs.chef.io/chef_overview/)
 is a powerful automation platform that transforms infrastructure into code.
-Whether you're operating in the cloud, on-premises, or in a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed.
+Whether you’re operating in the cloud, on-premises, or in a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed.

 [Chef cookbook](https://docs.chef.io/cookbooks/)